+APPENDIX B

-APPENDIX B Determination Letter
+AA Determination Letter

-Appropriate Assessment Determination under the European Communities (Birds and Natural Habitats) Regulations, 2011 (as amended) for the Draft Waterford Destination and Experience Development Plan
+Appropriate Assessment Determination under the European Communities (Birds and Natural Habitats) Regulations, 2011 (as amended) for the Waterford Destination and Experience Development Plan

-An Appropriate Assessment (AA) Determination, pursuant to Article 6(3) of the Habitats Directive and Regulation 42 (11) of the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended), as to whether the Draft Plan would adversely affect the integrity of a European Site has been made by Fáilte Ireland.
+An Appropriate Assessment (AA) Determination, pursuant to Article 6(3) of the Habitats Directive and Regulation 42 (11) of the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended), as to whether a plan or project would adversely affect the integrity of a European Site has being made by Fáilte Ireland.

 In carrying out this AA, Fáilte Ireland is taking into account the relevant matters specified under Regulation 42 (12) of the European Communities (Birds and Natural Habitats) Regulations 2011 (as amended).
-The Natura Impact Statement has been carefully considered and its reasoning and conclusion agreed with and adopted.
-All other relevant documents prepared and submitted during the preparation process for the Draft Waterford Destination and Experience Development Plan were also considered in making this determination.
+The AA Natura Impact Statement (which considers other relevant plans and projects) has been carefully considered and its reasoning and conclusion agreed with and adopted.
+All other relevant documents prepared and submitted during the preparation process for the Waterford Destination and Experience Development Plan were also considered in making this determination, including the Plan to be finalised and written submissions made on the Draft Plan and associated documents while they were on public display.